Lewington-pitsos/3d-ozone/index.md

 ![ozone (3)](https://user-images.githubusercontent.com/24558325/172584895-6d483f3f-8783-4b29-9fae-e0a25fceb642.gif)

-This is the outcome of a short personal project to learn how to parse data in the `.nc4` or "netCDF" format.
+This is the outcome of a short personal project aimed at learning how to parse data in the `.nc4` or "netCDF" format.
 The jupyter notebook used to generate this visual can be found [here](https://github.com/Lewington-pitsos/3d-ozone/blob/gh-pages/netcdf-information-and-analysis-climate-change.ipynb).